spacetelescope/ullyses/README.md

 timeseries.py
-#### Creating custom-calibrated individual spectra
+## Creating custom-calibrated individual spectra
-Prior to turning spectra into ULLYSES HLSPs, some targets require extra reprocessing to fix various calibration issues.
-For example, STIS/G750L data need to be defringed, and COS/G230L data need to be corrected to remove vignetting effects.
-Once these custom calibration steps have been applied, a keyword is added to the output FITS file signifying that the file should be considered a *level0* HLSP, or custom-calibrated *individual* 1D spectrum.
+Prior to turning spectra into ULLYSES HLSPs, some targets require extra processing to fix various calibration issues.
+For example, STIS/G750L data need to be defringed, and wavelength offsets due to miscentering in the aperture need to be corrected.
+Once these custom calibration steps have been applied, a keyword is added to the output FITS file signifying that the file should be considered a level0 HLSP- that is, a custom-calibrated *individual* 1D spectrum.
 The various level0 products, and how to create them, are described below.

-**Custom-calibrated STIS spectra**
+### Custom-calibrated STIS spectra
 All T Tauri star STIS CCD observations, and a subset of STIS NUV- and FUV-MAMA observations, require tailored calibrations.
 Special calibration steps can include: custom hot pixel identification and flagging, defringing for G750L observations, and